artificialhoney/giger/README.rst

 Usage
 -----

-Please check first of all the help function.
+Please check first of all the help function and the `examples <https://github.com/artificialhoney/giger/tree/main/examples/scripts/>`_.

 .. code-block:: bash